 Body lift kits are designed to lift a truck, suv or Jeep by placing 1", 2" or 3" blocks between the body & frame where the factory mounts reside.
 Longer high grade bolts are included to replace the factory body mount bolts.
 The included body lift kit blocks are constructed of a high grade reinforced nylon block or polyurethane depending on the brand you select (Daystar or Peformance Accessories).
 Additional heavy duty brackets and hardward are required for each vehicle application including custom machined splined steering shaft extension when required.
 All kit are custom made specifially for a specific truck or suv.
 Instructions are detailed to show each step required for a proper installation.
 Body lift kits have some advantages over a suspension lift kit in that they to not alter the vehicles suspension, in turn not requiring a front end alignment and not requiring extended shock absorbers.
 With a body lift kit you are able to mount larger diameter tires which will increase ground clearance and give your vehicle a bold new off-road look.
 Shop from all of our lift and leveling products to increase the performance of your truck and stand out on the road.

 WHAT IS A TRUCK BODY LIFT KIT?

 Body lift kits use spacers beneath the cab of a vehicle to add height; this type of kit is ideal for someone mostly concerned about equipping their vehicle with bigger tires, or enhancing the overall look since it won’t affect clearance that dramatically.
-These are kits that are designed to lift your truck or suv by installing 1 inch, 2 inc or 3 inch high grade nylon spacers between the body and frame of your truck or suv.
-All kits are custom fit for a specific vehicle and include extended high grade bolts that replace the factory body mount bolts which allows for the nylon spacers along with any required brackets or hardware.
+These are kits that are designed to lift your truck or SUV by installing 1-inch, 2-inch, or 3-inch high-grade nylon spacers between the body and frame of your truck or SUV.
+All kits are custom fit for a specific vehicle and include extended high-grade bolts that replace the factory body mount bolts which allow for the nylon spacers along with any required brackets or hardware.
 Because the suspension is not changed ride quality will remain the same and new extended shocks are not required.

 PRO & CONS OF A BODY LIFT KIT VS A SUSPENSION LIFT KIT?